tr1xem/alienfx-linux/README.md

 ### Supported devices:

-Any Alienware/Dell G-series hardware with RGB lights from 2010 to 2025.
+Any Alienware/Dell G-series hardware from 2010 to 2025.

 ## AlienFX-SDK